creme332/mauritius-scholarship-alert/README.md

 # mauritius-scholarship-alert

- Stay up-to-date with the latest scholarships posted on govmu website.
+Stay up-to-date with the latest scholarships for Mauritian students.

 ![GIF](gifs/gif1.gif)

 [▶ Live Preview]()

 # 🚀Features
-- Receive notification as soon as a new scholarship drops.
+- Receive an email notification each time a new scholarship drops.
 - Receive reminder a couple of days before closing date.
 - Filtering options
+- Asynchronous programming, caching dependencies to speed up Github Actions

 # How it works